Product

 3. Mention any associated brand names and companies

-Your professional bio represents you professionally, so of course, you will need to also mention your job title and company, as well as associated brands.
+Your professional bio represents you professionally; so, of course, you will need to also mention your job title and company, as well as associated brands.
 For instance, you can add your name, job title, and the company you work for.

 If you own and operate your own company or work as a freelancer, you should mention this too.